 ‘Thick sit the Leslies on Gaudy side,

 At the back of Bennachie.’

 The Leslie family has a very long and deep association with Lickleyhead Castle.
 The founder of the lineage, Bartholf, was a Hungarian nobleman granted land in the area during the reign of Malcolm III.
 The land upon which the castle now sits was acquired by the family through marriage in the 13th century after which they held it for the best part of two hundred years.
-Many years later in the 1920's a colourful Mexican connection brought Lickleyhead back into Leslie hands, as owner Maria Luz de Landa married William Leslie.
+During the 18th and 19th centuries many Leslies lived in the castle as tenants.
+In the 1920's a colourful Mexican connection brought Lickleyhead fully back into Leslie hands, as owner Maria Luz de Landa married William Leslie.
 Their descendant, actress Rose Leslie, lived at Lickleyhead Castle as a child.
 She has since starred in smash hits such as Downton Abbey, The Good Fight, Vigil and of course Game of Thrones.
 Her portrayal of Ygritte in this latter led to romance with fellow actor Kit Harrington.
 Their wedding in 2018 saw many of those associated with the show stay at Lickleyhead.
 Fret not however, you don't have to be a wildling to stay at Lickleyhead Castle!

 Trustie to the End